Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 There's no other Uyghurs in Bermuda.

-It's like a Uyghur free zone until these guys showed up.
+It's like a Uyghur-free zone until these guys showed up.

 And Obama has made them the unhappiest Uyghurs in Bermuda.

-They thought they'd be in Bermuda, like sitting on the beach, enjoying cocktails at uh uh the uh Hamilton Princess, uh the Southampton Princess Hotel sitting on the beach, enjoying cocktails, and then they would go back to Uyghur land and be hanging out with other Uyghurs.
+They thought they'd be in Bermuda, like sitting on the beach, enjoying cocktails at the Hamilton Princess, the Southampton Princess Hotel, sitting on the beach, enjoying cocktails.

-Uh and they can't, and the reason they can't is because Obama made the British mad.
+And the reason they can't is because Obama made the British mad.

-The Bermudans are British subjects.
+Bermudans are British subjects.

 They travel on British passports.

-So when these Uyghurs applied to get passports, uh basically uh Bermuda has to clear it with head office back in London, and London says, You mean the guys you s you you and Obama did this deal with to screw us over?
+So when these Uyghurs apply to get passports, basically Bermuda has to clear it with head office back in London.

 Nuts to that.

-And if you recall when I was here a couple of days ago, I said the thing that most annoyed me about his West Point speech was the most fatuous definition of American exceptionalism yet.
+And if you recall, when I was here a couple of days ago, I said the thing that most annoyed me about his West Point speech was the most fatuous definition of American exceptionalism yet.

-You know, it's the classic America as participation award, you know, everyone is exceptional.
+You know, it's the classic America as participation award.

 Everyone is exceptional.